 Do not use steel wool to clean the frame as it could damage or discolor the frame surface.
-Muffler stain remover (Scotch-Brite Hand Pad #7447-maroon) should only be used for removing stains on the non-coated aluminum frame only.
+Scotch Brite Hand Pad #7447-maroon is for removing stains on the non-coated aluminum frame only.

-- 4. After washing, rinse your CRF thoroughly with plenty of clean water to remove any residue. - 5.
-Dry your CRF with a chamois or a soft towel. - 6.
+- 4. After washing, rinse your CRF thoroughly with plenty of clean water to remove any residue. - Detergent residue can corrode alloy parts. - 5.
+Dry your CRF with a chamois or a soft towel.
+Leaving water on the surface to air dry can cause dulling and water spots.
+As you dry, inspect for chips and scratches. - 6.
 Lubricate the drive chain to prevent rusting. - 7.
 Start the engine and let it idle for several minutes.
 The engine heat will help dry moist areas. - 8.
 As a precaution, ride at a slow speed and apply the brakes several times.
 This will help dry the brakes and restore normal braking performance.